kWAYTV/hypixel-ban-tracker-bot/README.md

 ## 🖐️ Commands

-- `subscribe` - Subscribes the channel which the command is ran in to the Ban Tracker.
+- `startchecker` - Subscribes the channel which the command is ran in to the Ban Tracker.
-- `unsubscribe` - Unsubscribes the channel which the command is ran in to the Ban Tracker.
+- `stopchecker` - Unsubscribes the channel which the command is ran in to the Ban Tracker.

 ## ⚠️ Disclaimer